 The following organizations are accepted by the Department of Social Services (DSS) as Person-Centered Medical Home (PCMH) practices.

-In order to qualify as a PCMH practice in the DSS Person-Centered Medical Home Program and be eligible for additional financial incentives or enhanced fees, practices must be either an independent private practice or a hospital-based outpatient clinic and recognized by the National Committee for Quality Assurance (NCQA) as a “Level 2” or “Level 3” Patient Centered Medical Home.
+In order to qualify as a PCMH practice in the DSS Person-Centered Medical Home program and be eligible for additional financial incentives or enhanced fees, practices must be either an independent private practice or a hospital-based outpatient clinic and recognized by the National Committee for Quality Assurance (NCQA) as a Patient-Centered Medical Home.

-Community Health Centers, Federally Qualified Health Centers (FQHC) and Hospital-based Clinics are eligible to participate in the PCMH Accreditation Program and receive technical assistance.
-These PCMH accreditation providers receive non-financial support to assist in obtaining or maintaining either NCQA PCMH recognition, at any level or Primary Care Medical Home certification for practices accredited by the Joint Commission in Ambulatory Care.
+Community Health Centers and Federally Qualified Health Centers (FQHC) are eligible to participate in the PCMH Accreditation Program and receive technical assistance.
+These PCMH accreditation providers receive non-financial support to assist in obtaining or maintaining either NCQA PCMH recognition or Primary Care Medical Home certification for practices accredited by The Joint Commission in Ambulatory Care.

 Please note: NCQA PCMH recognition is considered only for sites that have specifically achieved recognition, unlike The Joint Commission Ambulatory Care Accreditation including PCMH certification, which recognizes the entire organization.

 This portion of the HUSKY Health website is managed by Community Health Network of Connecticut, Inc.®, the State of Connecticut’s Medical Administrative Services Organization (ASO) for the HUSKY Health program.
 For the general HUSKY Health website gateway, please visit portal.ct.gov/husky.
 HUSKY Health includes Medicaid and the Children’s Health Insurance Program, and is administered by the Connecticut Department of Social Services (DSS).